General Admission Information for Aspire Institute

 Applications for SRS are made through the Universities Admissions Centre (UAC).
 When you apply, you will be assessed against the following criteria:

-- School rating of your learning/aptitude
+- A school rating of your learning/aptitude

 Read more about SRS on the UAC website: www.uac.edu.au/future-applicants/scholarships-and-schemes/schools-recommendation-schemes